Natural Bodies, Natures, and Forms in Matter

 Theseus slays the Minotaur.

 Aristotle rejects the eliminativism in this Presocratic tradition.
 He thinks natural bodies exist, and he follows Plato in thinking that the existence of of natural bodies has to be understood in terms of forms.
-In the absence of form, there is nothing more than a heap of material.
-This heap is only "potentially" a natural body.
+In the absence of the form, there is nothing more than a heap of material that is "potentially" a natural body.
 The form is the organization of the material such that the material constitutes a natural body.
 These forms, however, do not exist in the way that Plato supposed.
 Aristotle is a Platonist, but he is also the first great Platonic critic.
 Aristotle thinks that the forms of natural bodies are "in matter" and "separate only according to the account."